-Best Bluetooth Speakers under $100 in 2019
+Don't spend a lot on these great Bluetooth speakers under $100

 Cons:

-- Charges over Micro-USB
+- Charges over outdated Micro-USB

 - No adjustable EQ

-- No Party Up
+- No Party Up feature

-The Soundcore Motion+ may not have a distinctive design, but it sure does have an array of features that make it stand out in this segment.
-The speaker is Anker's first with USB-C connecitvity, and it also has Bluetooth 5.0 as well as AptX, a rarity in this category.
+The Altec Lansing RockBox may not have a distinctive design, but it certainly has an array of features that make it stand out in this segment.
+For one, it will continue playing music at distances up to 100-feet from the source while providing up to 12-hours of battery life on a single charge.

-You get 30W of sound from the Soundcore Motion+, and there's the option of pairing two units together to create a stereo soundstage.
-The Motion+ also has a BassUp mode that turns up the bass in real-time.
-You get the ability to customize the EQ via the Soundcore app, and the 6,700mAh battery lasts 12 hours on a full charge.
+You can pair the RockBox with up to 50 other "party enabled" speakers so the music can fill an entire neighborhood and all be powered just from your phone.
+With the IP67 rating, the RockBox can also withstand the elements, making it a perfect companion to take with you on a trip to the beach, up to the ski slopes, and anywhere in between.

-There are playback controls at the top, and the Soundcore Motion+ is also IPX7 waterproof, making it ideal to take to the pool.
-Powerful sound combined with Bluetooth 5.0 and USB-C charging give the Motion+ a distinct edge in the affordable Bluetooth category.
+There are hardware controls on the top of the speaker and a series of LED lights that can be changed to match the mood.
+Altec Lansing integrated seven different combinations for these lights, so you're practically guaranteed to find something you like.

 Pros: